ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 <b>When you need to handle the 'onRejected-callback'</b>

 When a date-time promise is requested, the user might click the close-button, by which the promise will be rejected.
 You can supress the close-button by setting <i>config.forceSelectdate=true</i>.
-In that case, the picker comes without close-button and you don't need to handle the 'onRejected-callback' for the promise will never be rejected.
+In that case, the Picker comes without close-button and you don't need to handle the 'onRejected-callback' for the promise will never be rejected.

 <b>Multiple instance of Y.ITSADateTimePicker</b>

 When the module is loaded, already 1 instance of Y.ITSADateTimePicker is available for use: <i>Y.ItsaDateTimePicker</i>.
-When you need multiple picker at the same time, you can create more instances. <i>But you must take care to destroy them yourself as soon as the promise is resolved</i>.
+When you need multiple Pickers at the same time, you can create more instances. <i>But you must take care to destroy them yourself as soon as the promise is resolved</i>.

 ```js
     var extraPicker = new Y.ITSADateTimePicker(); // create a second instance of Y.ITSADateTimePicker